CCThompson82/RoboND-Perception-Project/report.md

 #### Object Detection
 Having seperated individual clouds into unique clusters, we are now able to perform object prediction using the trained SVM model.
 The points of each cluster were subjected to the same feature extraction function, and these features were supplied to the SVM classifier.
+Object detection was performed cluster by cluster in the `pcl_callback` function in `node.py`

 #### Centroid calculation
 The points for each object were analyzed for their average position (centroid) in